Enlargement and Article 10

 23-25 April 1999: Launch of the Membership Action Plan (MAP) at the Washington Summit.
 (Bulgaria, Estonia, Latvia, Lithuania, Romania, Slovakia and Slovenia join the MAP.)

-14 May 2002: NATO foreign ministers officially announce the participation of Croatia in the MAP at their meeting in Reykjavik, Iceland.
+14 May 2002: NATO Foreign Ministers officially announce the participation of Croatia in the MAP at their meeting in Reykjavik, Iceland.

 May 2002: President Leonid Kuchma announces Ukraine's goal of eventual NATO membership.